MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/2 Scamander Point.md

 - INRI, a tactical support automata
 - NOX, an executor automata

 AGLA is the only one that speaks to the crew, although NOX can also talk.
 INRI cannot, being a fundamentally different kind of mind and unable to really conceptualise language.
+See more details about [[The Argent Republic|The Argent Republic]] at that link.

 [^1]: This is sort of a "bad trap" because there isn't really an obvious telegraph.
 That being said, if the players gather information from the Quality Control or raiders, or asked their crawler AI, it's something I would let them avoid.
 It's also pretty soft, only really being an objective problem on a nat 1 (which players could re-roll).
 Looking back, I probably wouldn't write this like this again, but it didn't trigger so it doesn't really matter.